aloccid-iata/one-record-demonstrator/README.md

    - http://localhost:8080
    - http://localhost:8081
 4. Use the token generated in the previous section for the token field.
-5. Now the Ops UI is linked with one of the two NE:ONE servers.
-You can repeat the steps for a second Ops UI.
+5. Now the ONExplorer is linked with one of the two NE:ONE servers.
+You can repeat the steps for a second ONExplorer.

-## Add external servers in the Ops UI
+## Add external servers in the ONExplorer

-We show here how to add an external server to the Ops UI.
+We show here how to add an external server to the ONExplorer.

-1. Connect to a Ops UI , in this image you have three possibilities:
+1. Connect to a ONExplorer, in this image you have three possibilities:
    - http://localhost:4080
    - http://localhost:5080
    - http://localhost:6080